-- 19. Start the engine and press HEADER DOWN switch (A) on the GSL to fully lower the header. - 20.
-Stop the engine and remove key from ignition.
+- 19. Start the engine, and press HEADER DOWN switch (A) on the GSL to fully lower the header. - 20.
+Stop the engine, and remove the key from the ignition.

-4.4 Attaching Hydraulic and Electrical Components
+Chapter 6: Attaching Hydraulic and Electrical Components

-The procedure for attaching the header hydraulic and electrical components depends on the windrower model.
-Refer to the appropriate procedure for instructions:
+The procedure for attaching the header hydraulic and electrical components changes depending on the windrower model.